Tuesday, 18th October 2022

 |1:30 PM||Technology Presentation

-Advocating the role of POC studies in data centre procurement: An end user perspective
+Advocating the role of POC Studies in data centre procurement: listening to end user perspectives

 Tim Chambers, Director & Founder, Exuvi8

 The Big Switch – How will Hyperscale evolve?
 And how will this shape the industry?

 The delivery of enterprise IT has been shaped over the past decade by cloud and the evolution of hyperscale data centers has made this possible.
 This panel will discuss this ongoing evolution, in terms of what it means for data center infrastructure, for the dynamics of the relationship between enterprise, colocation and cloud, revenues and ROI and the overall industry ecosystem.